 Educational Materials for Civil Surgeons

-USCIS coordinates with CDC to provide regular instruction on how to perform the immigration medical examination according to the Technical Instructions and correctly capture results of the exam on Form I-693, Report of Medical Examination and Vaccination Record.
-PowerPoint presentations from the recent Civil Surgeon Seminar series can be found on the right side of this page.
+USCIS coordinates with CDC to provide regular instruction on how to perform the immigration medical examination according to the Technical Instructions and regulations and correctly capture results of the exam on the Form I-693, Report of Medial Examination and Vaccination Record.
+Presentations from some recent civil surgeon educational seminars and online training modules can be found below on CDC and partner websites.